akka/akka-management/docs/src/main/paradox/kubernetes-deployment/building-using-sbt.md

 ```

 In this case, we're reading both variables from system properties, which ensures that the build is not tied to any particular docker username or registry.
 We'll supply these system properties when we invoke sbt.
+The repository can be [DockerHub](https://hub.docker.com/) or your private repository.

 ## Building the docker image